 In methodological terms, much of my work has drawn on the insights of anthropology, an interest that developed as I lived, researched and traveled in India, Pakistan, Iran, Afghanistan, Chinese Central Asia, Turkey, Syria, Egypt, Israel, Yemen, Oman, Jordan, Morocco, Sri Lanka, South Africa, Myanmar, Malaysia, Uzbekistan, and Kazakhstan.
 Given the fact that South Asia is home to the world's largest Muslim population, my work seeks to position the region in a global and comparative perspective.

-To this end, I serve as director of the UCLA Program on Central Asia; on the Association of Asian Studies' South Asia Council; on the Executive Committee of the American Institute of Afghanistan Studies; and on the editorial boards of Iran-Nameh, Afghanistan, and the South Asia Across the Disciplines book series, and previously the International Journal of Middle East Studies.
+To this end, I served for eight years as founding director of the UCLA Program on Central Asia.
+I currently serve on the Association of Asian Studies' South Asia Council; on the Executive Committee of the American Institute of Afghanistan Studies; and on the editorial boards of Iran-Nameh, Afghanistan, and the South Asia Across the Disciplines book series.
+I previously spent five years on the editorial board of the International Journal of Middle East Studies.

 Through my initial training in South Asian and Middle East Studies and my abiding interests in Muslims in Asia, Africa and Europe, I endeavor to bring global history into conversation with Islamic history.